ziarnoryzu/10xDevs-VibeTravels/.github/CLOUDFLARE_DEPLOYMENT.md

 - Do NOT add `DEFAULT_USER_ID` in production - it's only for local development to bypass authentication
 - `SUPABASE_SERVICE_ROLE_KEY` is NOT needed during build, but IS required at runtime for admin operations (API endpoints)
 - `OPENROUTER_API_KEY` is needed in BOTH build-time (GitHub Secrets) and runtime (Cloudflare Pages Environment Variables)
+- `OPENROUTER_MODEL` is a public configuration value (model name), not a secret - can be stored as plain text

 ## Why Environment Variables Need to Be in Both Places?